brickcamp/website/README.md

-**BrickCamp** is a visual dictionary for LEGO® building techniques.
-The vision of this project is to become a timeless point of reference for LEGO related stuff.
+**BrickCamp** is a visual dictionary for LEGO`®` building techniques.
+The vision of this project is to become a timeless point of reference for this and related stuff.
 Currently, it is still in heavy development.

 ## Foundation